rayniel95/rayniel95.github.io/docs/work_experience/work_experience.md

 - Created a decentralized Corda network using AWS EC2 instances and Docker.
 - Deploy the Corda nodes in Docker containers inside AWS EC2 instances.
 - Fixed, modified and improved Corda open source tools to create the necessary crypto artifacts used for the network (e.g. [Network parameter signer][11758297596384249371]).
-- Deployed the client Crodapp to the created network.
+- Deployed the client Cordapp to the created network.
 - Tested the Cordapp endpoints to guarantee the correctness of the solution.
 - Created, and reviewed with the client, examples about the tokenization in permissioned blockchain networks using an information flow based in Hyperledger Fabric.